jean-pierreBoth/kmerutils/README.md

 ## A minimal module aautils

 This module provides an uncompressed representation of Amino Acid sequences along with generation of compressed Kmer (up to a size of 25 amino acids).
 This module is, in present state, minimal.
-Its main objective is to provide sketching of AA sequences in the same way as DNA sequences.
+It provides sketching of AA sequences in the same way as DNA sequences.

 ## Some basic statistics on sequences